shubhpatel2/BackgroundRemoval_Project/README.md

-# CNN_Model_BackgroundRemoval
+# Deep Learning Background Removal Tool

-A deep learning-based background removal tool using U-Net for image segmentation.
-Trained on paired images and masks, it predicts object masks and outputs images with transparent backgrounds
+A deep learning-based background removal tool using U-Net for pixel-wise semantic segmentation.
+This project involved implementing the architecture in PyTorch on a custom dataset of 5,000+ images, predicting object masks to output images with transparent backgrounds.

-Model: U-Net (Convolutional Neural Network) for semantic segmentation
+Model: U-Net (Convolutional Neural Network) for semantic segmentation.

-Objective: Automatically remove the background from an image and make it transparent
+Objective: Automatically remove the background from an image and make it transparent.

+Key Performance:

+Achieved a mean Intersection over Union (IoU) score of 0.89 on validation data.

+Achieved a pixel-wise accuracy of 96%.

+The trained model is packaged as a reusable Python module for easy integration.

-Input: RGB images (JPEG/PNG format)
+Input: RGB images (JPEG/PNG format).

-Output: RGBA images with transparent background (PNG format)
+Output: RGBA images with transparent background (PNG format).

-Dataset: DUTS-TE images and corresponding binary masks.U can download Training datasets from https://www.kaggle.com/datasets/balraj98/duts-saliency-detection-dataset?select=DUTS-TE
+Dataset: Trained on the DUTS-TE dataset (5,000+ images) and corresponding binary masks.

+Download: DUTS Saliency Detection Dataset

+Preprocessing: Applied extensive augmentation (flips, rotations, color jitter) to enhance robustness against diverse backgrounds.

-Frameworks: TensorFlow, Keras, OpenCV, NumPy, PIL
+Frameworks: PyTorch, OpenCV, NumPy, PIL.

-Training: Model trained using binary cross-entropy with accuracy and IoU metrics
+Training: Model trained using binary cross-entropy (BCE) loss.

 Prediction: Single image or batch input supported; output saved with transparency